ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ### Change the default resource package {id="default-resource-package"}

 By default, Ktor calculates a path for serving static resources from a resources root directory.
-If static files of your application is stored inside a specific resource package, you can set it as a default package from where the content is served using the `staticBasePackage` property.
+If static files of your application are stored inside a specific resource package, you can set it as a default package from where the content is served using the `staticBasePackage` property.
 For example, for the `static` package inside the `resources` folder, the configuration looks as follows:

 ```kotlin